-The Annual Survey of American Law is excited to announce ASAL Forum, a new, online-only publication.
-ASAL Forum features shorter essays from students, professors, and practitioners.
+The Annual Survey of American Law is excited to announce Forum, our new, online publication.
+Forum features shorter articles & essays from students, professors, and practitioners.

 Section 1115 Waivers: Success for Medicaid in Michigan and Indiana